thumtblog/thumtblog.github.io/_posts/2022-04-05-robust-prefix-tuning.md

 image:      "/images/robust-prefix-tuning/figure-1-static.png"
 ---

 Prefix-tuning ([Li & Liang, 2021](https://arxiv.org/abs/2101.00190)) is going viral.
-Instead of finetuning the entire large-scale language model (LM), it is demonstrated that all you need is a prefix when adapting to a certain downstream task.
-Should I apologize for abusing the "all you need is XXX" pattern, but there's indeed many merits in it: more **expressive** than discrete prompts (which is enabled by continuous optimization), **lightweight** compared with finetuning (near 1000x fewer parameters to be updated), as well as **modular** (one prefix one task).
+Instead of finetuning the entire large-scale language model (LM), it is demonstrated that you just need to tune a prefix when adapting to a certain downstream task.
+There are indeed many merits: more **expressive** than discrete prompts (which is enabled by continuous optimization), **lightweight** compared with finetuning (near 1000x fewer parameters to be updated), as well as **modular** (one prefix one task).
 Without a doubt, prefix-tuning will motivate us to consider more about adapting tasks to the pretrained LMs in this era of parameter-efficient finetuning ([Liu et al., 2021](https://arxiv.org/abs/2107.13586); [Ding et al., 2022](https://arxiv.org/abs/2203.06904)).

 We experimented with prefix-tuning on text classification tasks.
 Despite all the merits in prefix-tuning, we found it lacking in robustness.
 It's easy to fool the prefix by manipulating the inputs (see an example below).
 In hindsight, perhaps we shouldn't be surprised by such phenomenon ([Ilyas et al., 2019](https://arxiv.org/abs/1905.02175)) - Defending against adversarial attacks for prefix-tuning is what we are gonna do now, as we want parameter-efficient finetuning techniques to be robust.